Tdoggie/phase-1-project/README.md

 - Filtering of records to retain only relevant data for meaningful analysis.

 3️⃣ **Data Visualization & Analysis**
 - Generation of visual representations to explore patterns and trends in the data.
-- Application of statistical methods to analyze key aspects of the dataset.
 - Examination of relationships between variables to uncover potential insights.

 4️⃣ **Business Recommendations**